frack113/ludus_filigran_opencti/README.md

 ## Requirements

-- Linux server
+- Linux server with docker engine
-  - Debian 12
-  - Ubuntu 24 LTS
 - Internet connection

+You can use the [geerlingguy.docker](https://galaxy.ansible.com/ui/standalone/roles/geerlingguy/docker/) role to install docker.

 ## Role Variables